corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/cordapp-build-systems.md

 CorDapps can advertise their minimum and target platform version.
 The minimum platform version indicates that a node has to run at least this version in order to be able to run this CorDapp.
 The target platform version indicates that a CorDapp was tested with this version of the Corda
 Platform and should be run at this API level if possible.
-It provides a means of maintaining behavioural compatibility for the cases where the platform’s behaviour has changed.
+It provides a means of maintaining behavioural compatibility for the cases where the platform’s behavior has changed.
 These attributes are specified in the `.jar` manifest of the CorDapp, for example:

 ```groovy
 'Min-Platform-Version': 5